Friedrich Wolf (writer): Life

 Wolf was born in Neuwied, Rhine Province, the son of a Jewish merchant.

 From 1907 to 1912, he studied medicine, philosophy and art history in Munich, Tübingen, Bonn and Berlin and became a doctor in 1913.
 In 1914, he worked first as a ship's doctor on the route between Canada, Greenland and the United States and in the same year became a field doctor on the Western Front during World War I, an experience that made him a strong opponent of war.
 In 1917, he published his first prose pieces.

 In 1918, he became a member of the workers' council in Dresden and joined the Independent Social Democratic Party of Germany.
 After the war, he worked as a doctor in Remscheid and Hechingen, where he focused on care for common people and prescribed treatment using naturopathic medicine.
 In 1923 and 1925, his sons Markus and Konrad were born.
 After 1928 he became a member of the Communist Party and the Association of Proletarian-Revolutionary Authors.
-In 1929, his play "Cyankali" sparked a debate about abortion and he was briefly arrested and charged for performing abortions.
+In 1929, his play "Cyankali" sparked a debate about abortion.
+He and Else Kienle were briefly arrested and charged in 1931 for performing abortions.

 In early 1932, he founded the Spieltrupp Südwest in Stuttgart, a communist agitprop group of lay actors that created controversial pieces about current topics.

 After the Nazis came to power, Wolf emigrated with his family to Moscow.
 In 1938 he made his way to Spain to work as a doctor in the International Brigades.
 However, he was arrested in France and interned in a concentration camp, Camp Vernet.
 In 1941, he gained Soviet citizenship and returned to Moscow, where he became a founder of the National Committee for a Free Germany (NKFD).

 In 1945, he returned to Germany and was active in literary and cultural-political issues.
 From 1949 to 1951, he was the first ambassador of East Germany to Poland.

 On 5 October 1953, he died in his personal office in East Berlin.
+He was cremated and honoured with burial at the Memorial to the Socialists (Gedenkstätte der Sozialisten) in the Friedrichsfelde Central Cemetery, Berlin.

-The Land Forces of the National People's Army named the 1st Motor Rifle Division's 1st Panzer Regiment in his honour.
+The Land Forces of the National People's Army named the 1st Motor Rifle Division's 1st Panzer Regiment in his honour, and in 1988, the Friedrich-Wolf-Medaille, a GDR national honour for health education, was named after him.